microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

     maintenance = db.Column(db.Boolean, default=False)
 ```

+We use a database model to store the current state of the service because it allows
+us to store the state of the service in a persistent manner.
+This means that if the
+service is restarted, the state of the service will be restored.
+Also, if the service
+is running on multiple instances, the state of the service will be consistent across
+all instances.

 ### Service context service
 The service context service is a service that is used to interact with the service
 context database model.
 The service context service is defined as follows: